-I am married and have two adult children.
-Professionally, I am a financial consultant and registered investment advisor.
-In 1997 I was elected Village President (mayor) of Northfield and served in that capacity for eight years.
-Having lived there as a child and for most of my adult life made it one of the most interesting volunteer things I have ever done.
-Northfield has a population of 5400 and is located about 17 miles north of downtown Chicago.
-Currently I am serving as a trustee of the Northfield Police pension fund.
-I have a BA in economics from the University of the South (Sewanee) and an MBA from Vanderbilt University.
-My other interests include golf, fishing, skeet, WW2 history and the Chicago Blackhawks, the 2010 and 2013 Stanley Cup champions!
+I am married and we have two adult children.
+Professionally, I am a registered investment advisor with the wealth management division of a major bank and I also volunteer my time with FINRA as a securities industry arbitrator.
+In 1997 I was elected to village president (mayor) of Northfield, IL and served for two terms or eight years.
+Since I have lived there for most of my life, that experience was both fun and rewarding.
+Northfield is a fairly small Chicago suburb with a population of just over 5400 located about 17 miles north of Chicago's downtown Loop area.
+Currently, I am serving as a trustee of the village's police pension fund.
+My other interests include golf, fishing, WWII history and cheering on the Chicago Blackhawks.

 You must be logged in to file a report on this page